anicholakos/complete_fxos_tutorial/source/episode01.rst

 .. index:: marketplace

-Is there a Firefox Marketplace?
+Is There a Firefox Marketplace?
 -------------------------------

 Yes, there is a Firefox Marketplace for your apps.
 This is one similar lines